SaiSuryaTejaChavatapalli/computer-networks/http.md

 HTTP is categorized in to request-response protocol

 HTTP is a stateless protocol: server don’t store any information of the client

+# HTTP headers

+⇒ Any HTTP message are plain ASCII text

+1. host
+2. method
+3. status code
+4. Referrer policy

+⇒ There are multiple http methods

+1. GET: Request some data
+2. POST: Put Some data on the server
+3. PUT: Update data on the server
+4. PATCH: Update data on the server
+5. DELETE: Delete data on the server

+⇒ User-agent: It specifies the client, useful when server has different web pages for different devices

+⇒ Accept-language: Specifies the preferred language.

+⇒ Connection : close / open for non socket and socket connection.

+⇒ HTTP Status code

+100: Informational responses

+200: Success responses

+300: Redirection responses

+400: Client error responses

+500: Server Error responses